thwbecker/seatree/README.md

 - **Surface Wave Phase Velocity Tomography** - Inverting for Earth structure
 - **2-D Synthetic Tomography** - Teaching module
 - **Earthquake Location Inversions** - Rudimentary module for earthquake location
+- **Rupture Dynamics** - initial version

 The main software design consists of transparent python wrappers that drive the modules, including a GMT plotting tool, a VTK/Paraview 3-D visualization interface, and a graphical user interface.

 ## Installation

 ### Quick Start (Ubuntu 22)

+This assumes you have a working Linux system, for example under Windows WSL.

 ```bash
 # Clone SEATREE from GitHub repository